Follow the restoration of a 1940s Dodge lorry, originally built for WW2 and later used by Dennis Poore - at Old Classic Car Forum

 Turning circle 68ft

-This corner of oldclassiccar is going to document the rebuild of an old racing car transporter, a vehicle that began life at the Dodge plant in Detroit, USA, back in 1940.
-It was shipped over to Europe late in 1940, and spent its early years being used to carry bomber crews around a wartime base, 'somewhere in England', until being sold off to civvy street where it was purchased and began a new life hauling Dennis Poore's pre-war Alfa Romeo to sprints and hillclimbs.
+The following pages document the rebuild and ongoing maintenance of this old racing car transporter, reg.
+866 XUB, a vehicle that began life at the Dodge plant in Detroit, USA, back in 1940.
+This 3-ton Dodge VK chassis was shipped over to Europe late in 1940, and spent its early years being used to carry bomber crews around a wartime base, 'somewhere in England'.
+Post-war it was sold off to civvy street, where it was purchased and began a new life hauling Dennis Poore's pre-war Alfa Romeo (and other cars) to sprints, circuit races and hillclimbs.

-In 1955, Poore's racing career ended, and the transporter, along with the car it once carried and the trailer it once towed, were stashed away, not to see light of day again for several decades.
-The car went on to be completely stripped and rebuilt, but the Dodge did not.
-The photograph above, showing the Dodge with the Alfa, is a re-coloured version of a black and white picture, dating to the early 1950s.
+In 1955, Dennis Poore's racing career ended, and the historic transporter, along with the car it once carried and the trailer it towed on occasion, were stashed away, not to see light of day again for several decades.
+The car went on to be completely stripped and rebuilt, but the Dodge did not for many years to come.
+The photograph above, showing the Dodge with the Alfa, is a re-coloured version of a black and white picture dating to the early 1950s.

 The Dodge & trailer, 50 years on